 (c) penalties for non-adherence to the Act

 There are some notable requirements for all PPP agreements.
-In
+In particular, they must

 (i) provide for remedies in case of breach by either party